josiasvfigueredo1985/type-script-auto-compile/README.md

 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)

 ### Prepare Your Local Repo
+- Connect your Github account on VS Code
 - Create a new folder
 - Open New Terminal on VS Code
 - Command: `git init`